The Good

 Ah, but it’s also possible to describe a food—even one you normally like—in a way that totally robs the joy of eating it.
 Or to describe “iffy” foods like okra, black licorice, or liver and onions that are popular enough with some folks, but we just can’t abide ‘em.

-One article, “Yucky Foods Worth a Second Taste,” tells why some people don’t like—among other foods—tomatoes.
+“Yucky Foods Worth a Second Taste” tells why some people don’t like—among other foods—tomatoes.
 Given the description, I can understand why!
 To me, a good tomato is ripe, sweet, and juicy.
 But as the article explains, the “slimy, jellylike substance around the seeds, thin skin, [and] grainy pulp” send some people running from this salad staple.

 Whoa.
 Almost had the same effect on me.